rsnorman/rsnorman/_posts/2016-05-03-overriding-future-methods.md

 thousand times.
 Emphasis on "should" if the bolding wasn't obvious enough.

-For example, I recently started working on a library to mark and safely expose personal fields.
-My thought process is to mark a field as safe to show similar to how Rails used to allow html in ERB.
+For example, I recently started working on a library to mark and safely expose personal data.
+My thought process is to mark a field as safe to display similar to how Rails used to allow html in ERB.
 The one caveat is the method must be in a block that allows this unwrapping.
 No problem, right?